-Description: Operating out of the donated space in Bartlett, Emergency Services is in need of a more permanent facility in order to better shelter Hanover Township's large fleet of vehicles.
-Not only will the Senior Service buses have protection from the environment when not in use, but the Department of Emergency Services would have a space for their increasing fleet and equipment.
-Emergency Services also requires a more permanent space to conduct trainings.
-A site will be identified and acquired to build and renovate in conjunction with a contracted architect.
+Description: Operating out of the leased space in Bartlett, Emergency Services is in need of a more permanent facility in order to better shelter Hanover Township's large fleet of vehicles.
+The Department of Emergency Services is in need of a space for their increasing fleet and equipment and a location better suited to conduct trainings.
+A site adjacent to the main Hanover Township campus has been purchased.
+Planning and construction for the property and Emergency Services Station began in May 2021.
 The project entails constructing a garage and training space that includes bathroom facilities and additional storage for the township.
-This project is set to complete in FY2021.
+This project is set to complete in FY2022.